bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## Misconceptions

 What misconceptions do people have about your topic?
-- Misconceptions regarding this topic are

 ## Examples

 What data storytelling example inspires you?
-A look at the various examples of data storytelling on the web show impressive data stories.
+-

 Could you do a new hypothesis, for the same question?
+- This depends on the findings of the analysis.

 Could you do a new question, for the same topic?
 I intend to statistically examine the data to find patterns to answer new questions that may arise.